 Characterizing Parallel File-Access Patterns on a Large-Scale Multiprocessor

-[ap:workload-tr]Apratim Purakayastha, Carla Schlatter Ellis, David Kotz, Nils Nieuwejaar, and Michael Best.
+[ap:workload]Apratim Purakayastha, Carla Schlatter Ellis, David Kotz, Nils Nieuwejaar, and Michael Best.
 Characterizing Parallel File-Access Patterns on a Large-Scale Multiprocessor.
-Technical Report number CS-1994-33, Dept. of Computer Science, Duke University, October 1994. ©Copyright the authors.
-Later revised as ap:workload.
+Proceedings of the International Parallel Processing Symposium (IPPS), pages 165–172.
+IEEE, April 1995. doi:10.1109/IPPS.1995.395928. ©Copyright IEEE.
+Revision of ap:workload-tr.
+Later revised as nieuwejaar:workload-tr.

-Design of such high-performance parallel file systems depends on a thorough grasp of the expected workload.
-So far there have been no comprehensive usage studies of multiprocessor file systems.
-Our CHARISMA project intends to fill this void.
-The first results from our study involve an iPSC/860 at NASA Ames.
-This paper presents results from a different platform, the CM-5 at the National Center for Supercomputing Applications.
-The CHARISMA studies are unique because we collect information about every individual read and write request and about the entire mix of applications running on the machines.
+High-performance parallel file systems are needed to satisfy tremendous I/O requirements of parallel scientific applications.
+The design of such high-performance parallel file systems depends on a comprehensive understanding of the expected workload, but so far there have been very few usage studies of multiprocessor file systems.
+This paper is part of the CHARISMA project, which intends to fill this void by measuring real file-system workloads on various production parallel machines.
+In particular, here we present results from the CM-5 at the National Center for Supercomputing Applications.
+Our results are unique because we collect information about nearly every individual I/O request from the mix of jobs running on the machine.
+Analysis of the traces leads to various recommendations for parallel file-system design.

 Citable with [BibTeX]